 There were no NAC A or D noise sensitive receptors identified in the study area.
 Any NAC F and G noise sensitive receptors that were identified were not counted for this analysis as they do not have a designated NAC Leq(h) criterion.
-Because of this, they are not considered for any noise abatement measures (i.e., noise walls) that may be applicable based on the results of any future noise analysis done for any Tier 2 studies.
+Because of this, they are not considered for any noise abatement measures (i.e., noise walls) that may be applicable based on the results of any future noise analysis done for any Tier 2 studies; however, they will be considered in future Tier 2 according to CDOT current noise policy.